Black Flag (band): Official reformation, FLAG, What The..., and trademark infringement suit (2013–present)

 At a gig in Garden Grove a day before the No Values Festival in Pomona, California, Black Flag played a show featuring new bass player Matt Baxter, who Mike Vallely had released a folk single called "Sooner or Later" with in 2020 as a duo called The Morning Trail on which Baxter player guitar and Vallely sang.
 Matt Baxter replaced previous bass player Harley Duggan.
 This line-up would return to Australia the following year, performing at the Dark Mofo festival in Hobart, Tasmania.

-Following a series of North American shows in January 2025, Vallelly quit Black Flag after almost 11 years as lead vocalist.
+Following a series of North American shows in January 2025, Vallely quit Black Flag after almost 11 years as lead vocalist.
 In April 2025, Ginn announced a new line-up of Black Flag featuring relatively-unknown musicians Max Zanelly on vocals, David Rodriguez on bass and Bryce Weston on drums.
 No further information on the new line-up of the band was released until a month later, where a press photo revealed that not only were the new members over 40 years Ginn's junior, but that Zanelly was a woman – making her the first female vocalist of Black Flag in the band's 49-year history, as well as the second ever woman to join the band behind bassist Kira Roessler in 1983.

 On May 26, 2025, FLAG reunited for a performance at the Punk Rock Bowling Music Festival.